dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 interfering with the operation of social media web application servers/data or indirectly through farming interactions and content via SEO.
 It's hard enough for newsfeed algorithms to function properly

-###

-In the 21st century, lightning fast communication and augmented algorithmic distillation will magnify the effects that ideas have on our world.
-Technology will become more volatile and accessible.
-Therefore, governments, organizations and industries will attempt to justify broad censorship to regulate technology & communication, citing promotion of safety.

-### (Social Media Censorship)

-What makes it OK to passively aggressively shadowban someone through manipulation of search and newsfeed algorithms?
-When tech companies are using automated algorithms to prevent others from seeing it they're doing in a passive aggressive manner that *seeks to waste this person's time and energy* in such a way that's difficult to counter, it seems this is counterproductive and leads to a poor investment of labor, time, and energy when observed at a larger scale.

-BUT THAT'S THE POINT, ISN'T IT?
-To disempower people passionate about specific topics that are censored and delisted on Twitter and Facebook!
-And... (what?)

-They are well justified in doing some of this, but this is precisely the danger.
-The more powerful organizations of industry and government will attempt to craft regulations which benefit them in some way.
-Further, various governments may attempt widespread censorship.
-These pushes towards censorship that are self-motivated or complete will stifle both economic development and humanity's development as a whole, on a regional scale as well as global.

 # Factions Invested For or Against Censorship